LAW TEACHING (PREFIT - AREA D)

-Non attending students in view of the examination shall study the e-learning units (introduction, texts, video, images, exercises, tools of self-assessment) and a further textbook to choice between the two following books:
+Non attending students in view of the examination shall study the e-learning units (introduction, texts, video, images, exercises, tools of self-assessment) and a further textbook to choice among the following books:

-Attending students in view of the examination shall study the topics addressed in the lectures and further reading suggested during the lectures, without any additional textbook.
-They may benefit from the e-learning units.
+Attending students in view of the examination shall study the topics addressed in the lectures and e-learning units, without any additional textbook.

 This is a blended course.
 The same topics shall be addressed in lectures and in e-learning units, available to all students on Elly.